vslavik/ellipticlicense/README.markdown

 There's a GUI application for managing your project public and private keys, generating licenses and blocking keys called EllipticLicenseDeveloper included.

-## Requirements

-Mac OS X 10.7 (because it includes libcrypto.0.9.8d.dylib, don't forget to link you project with it).

 License